enqueuezero/site/build-up/server-is-not-a-necessity.md

 $ jupyter notebook
 ```

-All in all, whether you like it or not, being a library stands as the first fundamental design of ZeroMQ.
+All in all, whether you like it or not, being a library instead of a server process stands as the first fundamental design of ZeroMQ.
 Its goal is high performance and less maintenance cost.
 Being a standalone application goes against this goal and never is an option.

-## SQLite: Database as a Library
+Let's see another example.
 SQLite is a beautifully designed library that is probrarly the most widely deployed and used embedded database engine in the wild.
 It exists in every Android device, iPhone device, Mac device, Window device, most browsers, and millions of applications.
 Compacting as less then 600kb, it amazingly runs on different platforms in high performance and meanwhile provides a lot of features.
 Some programming languages such as Python even integrate it as core modules.
+As a library, SQLite is in nature "serverless," [^1]. that is, there is no separate server process.

 For example, in Python, you can create a database file, create a table, save a record in below few lines of code (from [Python sqlite3 module](https://docs.python.org/3/library/sqlite3.html)).

 ```python
 import sqlite3